Influence of planetary gas accretion on the shape and depth of gaps in protoplanetary discs: Discussion

-As discussed in section \ref{section_migrationmap}, the capture in resonance, and the order of the resonance if the capture occurs, then will trigger or not the outward migration of Jupiter and Saturn that is needed to explain the formation of our solar system within this scenario.
+As discussed in Sect. \ref{section_migrationmap}, the capture in resonance, as well as the order of the resonance if the capture occurs, would then trigger (or not) the outward migration of Jupiter and Saturn that is needed to explain the formation of our solar system within this scenario.
 We plan on studying this impact in more details in a future project.
 The influence of relative migration speed on the capture in resonance was investigated by \cite{Kanagawa2020}.
-They found that because of gap formation, a planet pair can break the resonant configuration they were locked in.
-It confirms that gap formation is a key process to understand planetary systems structures, and the impact of gas accretion on gap formation is an important parameter to take into account.
+They found that because of gap formation, a planet pair can break the resonant configuration they had been locked in.
+It confirms the assumption that gap formation is a key process in understanding planetary systems structures and that the impact of gas accretion on gap formation is an important parameter that should be taken into account.